JaneJeon/bazaar-backend/docs/api.md

 The art does have a `priceUnit`; however, for now the only possible value for this field is "USD" (and it is the default value for the field).

 `GET` operations return additional fields: `likes` counting the number of likes the art has, and `liked` (an integer, but you can use it as a boolean since 0 is falsey and 1 is truthy in javascript) indicating whether the current user (if the user is signed in) liked the art.
 If the user is not signed in, `liked` is always 0.
+And finally, `artistAvatar` is the `avatar` property of the artist.

 ### Commission
 When a buyer creates a commission, they can specify an artist of their choosing.
 Whenever a commission specifies an artist (and `artistId` can actually be set even after the commission is created as a public commission), it will be turned into a private commission.